Paris in the Middle Ages: Population

 There are no reliable figures for the population of Paris from before 1328, when an official count was made of the number of parishes in the kingdom of France and the number of feux, or households, in each parish.
 Paris was reported to contain thirty-five parishes and 61,098 households: estimating three and a half people per household, the population of the city would have been at least two hundred thousand persons.
 Other historians, using the same data, have estimated the population at between 220,000 and 270,000.

-More recent estimates however from have the population of Paris in 1300 as 75.000.

 The bubonic plague struck Paris for the first time in 1348 and returned frequently.
 Due to the plague and the outbreak of the Armagnac–Burgundian Civil War in 1407, the population fell to about one hundred thousand by 1422.
 Following the end of the wars, the population increased quickly; by 1500, the population had reached about 150,000.

 In the Middle Ages, Paris was already attracting immigrants from the provinces of France and other countries of Europe.
 A study of the names in the Livres des Tailles, or parish records, between 1292 and 1313 showed 155 persons listed as L’Anglois (an Englishman); 144 called Le Breton (a Breton), plus forty-seven from Burgundy, forty-four from Normandy, forty-two from Picardy, thirty four from Flanders, and twenty-eight from Lorraine.
 In addition, there were many more from the cities and towns of the Paris basin.